 Our Student Mental Health Service provides short-term counseling, medication consultation and management, and/or group psychotherapy.
 Issues we may be able to help with include the following:

 - eating disorders

 - sexual concerns

 - identity concerns

-If we recommend long-term treatment beyond the initial counseling sessions, our psychiatrists refer you to a mental health specialist who can provide care tailored to your needs.
+If you are seeking long-term treatment, or if we recommend long-term treatment beyond the initial counseling sessions, our clinicians can assist with referring you to a mental health specialist who can provide care tailored to your needs.

 For emergency mental health care when the Student Health Service is closed, the following free and confidential resources are available 24 hours a day, 7 days a week:

 - If you are in danger or need immediate medical attention, call 911.

 - For immediate connection to licensed mental health counselors, call the Corporate Counseling Associates 24-Hour Helpline at 1-800-833-8707.